bazel-contrib/bazel-lib/CONTRIBUTING.md

 Some targets are generated from sources.
 Currently this is just the `bzl_library` targets.
-Run `bazel run //:gazelle` to keep them up-to-date.
+Run `bazel run //:gazelle` to keep them up to date.

 ## Using this as a development dependency of other rules